 Beneficiary Risk Scores Influenced by V-28 Risk Adjustment Model

-The contribution to the RAF score from diabetic disorders will not change regardless of whether the patient has uncomplicated diabetes or complications.
+The contribution to the RAF score from diabetic disorders will not change regardless of whether the patient has uncomplicated diabetes or complications, as they are assigned the same coefficient under the V28 model.

 Example 1: The Complicated Diabetes Patient